-THE PEGONPIRINTSI
+THE PEGOMPIRINTSI

-We’ve spent many visits with Roberto and family to get to know them better and recently he shared with us his knowledge about the “Pegonpirintsi”; a traditional mouth harp made of two different types of fibers - Tsigeroshi, Tsegiro, and Tiroti (or huicungo palm).
+We’ve spent many visits with Roberto and family to get to know them better and recently he shared with us his knowledge about the “Pegompi"; a traditional mouth harp made of two different types of fibers - Tsigeroshi, Tsegiro, and Tiroti (or huicungo palm).

-Roberto was taught by his father on how to harvest, make, and play the Pegonpirintsi, and it was apparent to us that he carries many aspects of the Matsigenka ancestral wisdom through his daily practice.
+Roberto was taught by his father on how to harvest, make, and play the Pegompi, and it was apparent to us that he carries many aspects of the Matsigenka ancestral wisdom through his daily practice.

 Roberto and his family have been living in Shipetiari for over eight years, where his wife and four children practice their traditional building methods, agriculture, and artisanship.